kitchensjn/tskit_arg_visualizer/README.md

 ## Saving Figures

+The leftmost button in the visualizer's dashboard provides options for downloading the figure in three formats: JSON, SVG, or PNG.
 Each figure is actually just a JSON object that D3.js interprets and plots to the screen (see [plotting.md](https://github.com/kitchensjn/tskit_arg_visualizer/blob/main/docs/plotting.md) for more information about this object).
+All files are saved as "tskit_arg_visualizer.*x*", where *x* is the respective file format.

-The "Copy Source To Clipboard" button to the top left of each figure copies that specific figure's JSON object to your computer's clipboard.
-This object includes all of the information needed to replicate the figure in a subsequent simulation and can be pasted into a `.json` file for later.
-To revisualize this figure:
+The JSON file includes all of the information needed to replicate the figure in a subsequent simulation using the following code blocks:

 ```
 import json
 import tskit_arg_visualizer

-arg_json = json.load(open("example.json", "r"))
+arg_json = json.load(open("tskit_arg_visualizer.json", "r"))
 tskit_arg_visualizer.draw_D3(arg_json=arg_json)
 ```